marwan-at-work/marwanio/blog/posts/simple-ui-gopherjs-vecty.md

 func (mc *MyComponent) Render() *vecty.HTML {
     return elem.Div(
-        prop.Class("my-main-container"),
+        vecty.Markup(prop.Class("my-main-container")),
         vecty.Text("Welcome to my site"),
     )
 }
 ```

 Notice that the child Component is fundamentally the same as the parent Component.
-I just took the liberty here to introduce you to the `Markup` part aka the `prop.Class("my-main-container")` part.
+I just took the liberty here to introduce you to the `Markup` part aka the `vecty.Markup(prop.Class("my-main-container"))` part.
 The `prop` package let's you pass element attributes to your HTML such ass Class, ID, href, etc.

 ### Running On The Browser